Sir William Parsons, 4th Bt.

 F, #12799, b.
 31 March 1775, d.
 7 October 1841

-Lady Frances Parsons was born on 31 March 1775.1 She was the daughter of Laurence Parsons-Harman, 1st Earl of Rosse and Lady Jane King.1 She married General Robert Edward King, 1st Viscount Lorton of Boyle, son of Sir Robert King, 2nd Earl of Kingston and Caroline FitzGerald, on 9 December 1799.1 She died on 7 October 1841 at age 66 at Rockingham Castle, County Roscommon, Ireland.1
+Lady Frances Parsons was born on 31 March 1775.1 She was the daughter of Laurence Harman, 1st Earl of Rosse and Lady Jane King.1 She married General Robert Edward King, 1st Viscount Lorton of Boyle, son of Robert King, 2nd Earl of Kingston and Caroline FitzGerald, on 9 December 1799.1 She died on 7 October 1841 at age 66 at Rockingham Castle, County Roscommon, IrelandG.1

 Her married name became King.
-As a result of her marriage, Lady Frances Parsons was styled as Baroness Erris of Boyle on 29 December 1800.
-As a result of her marriage, Lady Frances Parsons was styled as Viscountess Lorton of Boyle on 28 May 1806.
+After her marriage, Lady Frances Parsons was styled as Baroness Erris of Boyle on 29 December 1800.
+After her marriage, Lady Frances Parsons was styled as Viscountess Lorton of Boyle on 28 May 1806.

 Children of Lady Frances Parsons and General Robert Edward King, 1st Viscount Lorton of Boyle